timEngbrocks/OptimizationApproachesForSelfAdaptiveSystems/README.md

 * [Wohlin, Claes.
 "Guidelines for snowballing in systematic literature studies and a replication in software engineering."
 Proceedings of the 18th international conference on evaluation and assessment in software engineering.
 2014.](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.709.9164&rep=rep1&type=pdf)

 ### Initiale Literatur
-* Introduction to Basic Principles of Self-Adaptation and Conceptual Model, chapter 1 in Danny Weyns, "An Introduction to Self-Adaptive Systems: A Contemporary Software Engineering Perspective", Wiley-IEEE Computer Society Press; 1. edition (16 Oct.
+* Introduction to Basic Principles of Self-Adaptation and Conceptual Model, chapter 1 in Danny Weyns, "An Introduction to \acrlong{sas}[s]: A Contemporary Software Engineering Perspective", Wiley-IEEE Computer Society Press; 1. edition (16 Oct.
 2020),  ISBN-13 : 978-1119574941
 * Tianqi Zhao et al., "A Reinforcement Learning-Based Framework for the Generation and Evolution of Adaptation Rules", doi:https://doi.org/10.1109/ICAC.2017.47
-* Theresia Ratih Dewi Saputri and Seok-Won Lee, "The Application of Machine Learning in Self-Adaptive Systems: A Systematic Literature Review", doi: https://doi.org/10.1109/ACCESS.2020.3036037
+* Theresia Ratih Dewi Saputri and Seok-Won Lee, "The Application of Machine Learning in \acrlong{sas}[s]: A Systematic Literature Review", doi: https://doi.org/10.1109/ACCESS.2020.3036037

 ## Literatur-Suche
 * ACM DL - https://dl.acm.org/